numberscope/frontscope/doc/making-a-visualizer.md

 asynchronously, meaning that the browser will not be blocked while this function completes.
 This is not a part of p5.js, but a part of Numberscope.

-If you implement `presketch()`, begin by calling `super.presketch()`, which will initialize the sequence.
+If you implement `presketch()`, begin by calling `await super.presketch()`, which will initialize the sequence.
 After this call, you have access to the sequence, so you can do sequence-dependent validation and initialization here.
 You do have the opportunity to set up private state variables.
 For example, this is a good place to populate an array with time-consuming precomputed